Tarantula (film): Reception

 The film was often paired with Running Wild as part of a double feature.
 It was the fourth-biggest film at the U.S. box office in December 1955 and earned rentals of $1.1 million.

 Film critic Leonard Maltin awarded the film 3 out of 4 stars, praising the film's fast pacing, special effects, and intriguing subplot.
 He called it, "One of the best giant-insect films".

 The contemporary review in Variety indicated "A tarantula as big as a barn puts the horror into this well-made program science-fictioner, and it is quite credibly staged and played, bringing off the far-fetched premise with a maximum of believability".
 In Video Movie Guide 2002, authors Mick Martin and Marsh Potter characterized Tarantula as "(a) pretty good entry in the giant bug subgenre of 1950s horror and science fiction movies".
 On Rotten Tomatoes it has an approval rating of 92% based on 13 reviews, with an average score of 6.3/10.

 Home media

 The film was first released on DVD by Universal Studios on April 3, 2006.
-Universal later re-released the film as a part of its boxed set The Classic Sci-Fi Collection, which features four other classics: (The Incredible Shrinking Man, Monster on the Campus, The Monolith Monsters, and The Mole People).
+Universal later re-released the film as a part of its boxed set The Classic Sci-Fi Collection, along with four other classics: The Incredible Shrinking Man, Monster on the Campus, The Monolith Monsters, and The Mole People.
 It was last released on September 27, 2013.
 The German region B Blu-ray from Koch Media features both a 1.33:1 (Academy ratio) and a 1.78:1 widescreen version of the film.
 Shout!
 Factory released a region A Blu-ray April 30, 2019.
 It features audio commentary by Tom Weaver, Dr. Robert J. Kiss, and David Schecter.